omerpanay/RecipeWorld-Using-LLM/README.md

 ### Contact
 For any queries or contributions,
--feel free to reach out at omerpanay10@gmail.com.
+- feel free to reach out at omerpanay10@gmail.com.